 Henry David Thoreau wrote in The Dispersion of Seeds: "As for the White Pine, you have all observed its clusters of sickle-shaped green cones at the top chiefly of the tallest trees, well nigh inaccessible to man.
 About the middle of September these turn brown and open in the sun and wind, and as in the case of the pitch pine, away go the seeds of future forests flying far and wide.
 How little observed are the fruits which we do not use!
 How few attend to the ripening and dispersion of the white pine seed!
 In the latter part of September in a fruitful year, the tops of high trees for six or ten feet are quite browned with the cones, hanging with their points downward and just opened.
 They make a great show even sixty rods off, and it is worth the while to look down from some favorable height over such a forest -- to observe such evidence of fertility in this which commonly we do not regard as a fruit-bearing tree.
 I occasionally go to the white pine woods merely to look a their crop of cones, just as a farmer visits his orchards in October."

-Below: 1st photo - The leader with the prior years whorl of branches.
+Below: 1st photo - The leader, formed the prior year with the prior years whorl of branches.
+The cluster of buds at the tip will develop this season into a new leader and new branch whorl.
 2nd photo - The developing "candles" at the twig tips.

 A grouping of these trees from Eloise Butler's time is near the front gate of the Garden (photo far above).
 Former gardener Cary George wrote in 2002 "Their wonderful, soft needles and the irregular form they take on after years of storms, lightening strikes and heavy snow damage give them a rugged, venerable character.
 While these trees are a significant part of the historic landscape they do present a major horticultural dilemma: Understory trees and wildflowers do not thrive under their tightly woven canopy.
 The soil is acidic and very dry.
 While many visitors like the open, unimposing feel, it is a compromise to devote such a vast area to so few plant species."
 Fringed Gentian™, Vol. 50 #1.